Drellzie/documentation-example/doc/index.rst

 Welcome to XY Stage GUI's documentation!
 ========================================

 This is a description of this website.
-Testing
+Testing Good day to you siR!

 .. toctree::
    :maxdepth: 3